linrunner/tlp-doc/introduction.rst

 TLP Profiles
 ------------
-TLP has a number of profiles, whose :doc:`settings </settings/index>` can be configured separately.
+TLP has several profiles, each with its own configurable :doc:`settings </settings/index>`.

 *Version 1.9 and newer* supports three profiles:

 * **performance**: is automatically selected on AC power, or manually by the user.
 * **balanced**: is automatically selected on battery power, or manually by the user.
 * **power-saver**: is manually selected by the user.

+Note: *Version 1.10 and newer* allows an arbitrary profile to be assigned to AC and battery power.

 You can manually change the active profile with: